gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 > Job Execution Status

 Is  the last Jobs execution.
-Pay attention on Status column.
+Status column is very important.
    1. Started mens that the Job is running now.
    2. Finished means that the last Job is finished and a new one is not started yet.